SweshikN/44643Sec04Team02Spring2024FinalProject/README.md

 •	Then the page will be navigated to safety navigation page where we will give a security contact who can navigate our ride in real time.
 •	Finaly after the ride started the GPS Tracking page will show the live tracking of the ride.

+Sprint 03
+Created 2 screens by adding 2 view controllers first page and login page

+Sprint 04
+Added navigation controller and added one more screen and created ui part